CUBRID Lock Manager

 How SQL statements map to lock modes

-A statement typically takes two locks: one intent at class grain (via lock_scan), one real at row grain (via lock_object).
+A statement typically takes two locks: an intent at class grain — planted by lock_object's MGL preparation, or by lock_scan at heap-scan start — and a real lock at row grain.

 SELECT (plain) IS none on MVCC-enabled classes · S on MVCC-disabled (serials, etc.)